How to read The Urantia Book

 To recap, here are a few suggestions on how to read The Urantia Book:

-before.
+experienced before.
 It fills in all the years missing from the Biblical account.
-It is the same Jesus we’ve always known, with parables and teachings
+It is the same Jesus we’ve always known, with parables

-that we love, but so much more!
-It also clarifies and explains the teachings and parables of Jesus and is so beautifully written.
-It is
+and teachings that we love, but so much more!
+It also clarifies and explains the teachings and parables of Jesus and is so beautifully

-truly inspiring and can provide a wonderful introduction and gateway to the rest of the book.
-The point is, you can read The Urantia Book
+written.
+It is truly inspiring and can provide a wonderful introduction and gateway to the rest of the book.
+The point is, you can read

-are appealing and interesting.
+that are appealing and interesting.
 It is fine to allow yourself to read the book in "bits and pieces” and to skip around in it.
-If one part
+If one

 The Foreword offers definitions of cosmological and theological concepts you have probably never encountered before.
 It is mostly designed to help you with Part I and it can be used and referred to often for this purpose.
 There are many layers of understanding in The Urantia Book that few will ever completely uncover.
 Keep in mind that this book is a revelation for us now, but also for people 1,000 years hence, so be gentle on yourself, you don’t have to understand the entire thing.

-our roots, follies, idiosyncrasies, and especially our immense capacity for growth.
-Its science and cosmology are mind boggling, its history
+about our roots, follies, idiosyncrasies, and especially our immense capacity for growth.
+Its science and cosmology are mind boggling,

-insightful, its religion sublime, and the philosophy will never fail to challenge your mind.
+its history insightful, its religion sublime, and the philosophy will never fail to challenge your mind.
 Just read what you are drawn to.
-Some people

 Remember, you can always start by reading what you enjoy.
 If you don’t care at all about the science - don't read those parts.
 Although you will probably find that, at some point, you're hungry for its knowledge and ready to read all of it.